doronz88/pymobiledevice3/README.md

 pymobiledevice3 lockdown service <service-name>
 ```

-This will start an IPython shell where you already have the connection established using the `client` variable and you
+This will start an IPython shell where you already have the connection established using the `client` variable, and you
 can send & receive messages.

 ```python